alirezag103/customdict/README.md

 **Otherwise** you can install dependencies using the *Excellency* `pip` :
 1. Firstly it is better to create a virtual environment and activating it:

 *CREATE* `python -m venv venv`

 *ACTIVATE* `venv/scripts/activate`
 2. then:
 `pip install -r requirements.txt`

+### Install by Docker
+Build the image using the command:
+`docker build -t customdict:1.0 .`
+Then you can run the container on port 8000:
+`docker run -p 8000:8000 --name dictionary -d customdict:1.0`

+**NOTE**: if you look into Dockerfile you'll notice that a *SuperUser* is created by building the image, username is `admin` and password is `password` and you can use it to test the app.
+You can change the password by accessing the container's terminal while it is running:
+`docker exec -ir dictionary /bin/sh` then use the `python manage.py changepassword admin` and go on ...

 ### Migration